16 online sessions

 The first international conference organized by Polisemie: rivista di poesia iper-contemporanea aims to stimulate a debate on Italian and European poetry as developed during the first twenty years of our millennium.
 At this moment in history, characterized by a multiplication of the ways of making, reading and analyzing poetry and by a phenomenon of diversification of its individual and social meaning, scholars deal with an increasing number of new problematics related to its analysis and critical interpretation.
-The conference encourages to focus on this date, 2020, as a meaningful moment to attempt an evaluation of hyper-contemporary writing and, through a collective effort, to describe the multiform poetic realities of our time, in Italy and Europe.
+The online conference encourages to focus on this date, 2020, as a meaningful moment to attempt an evaluation of hyper-contemporary writing and, through a collective effort, to describe the multiform poetic realities of our time, in Italy and Europe.
 This approach implicitly attempts a periodization which, while it might be arbitrary, focuses on twenty years marked by the deepest cultural, technological and social revolutions.
 In order to deal with the complex phenomena that are still too close in time to be clearly defined, it becomes crucial to ask ourselves those questions which are fundamental for the study of any text: which are the canons of this new poetry?
 Which are its forms?
 What is its place, in the world and in society?
 How has it developed in recent history?
 To what extent can we talk of innovation, and in relation to which norm?
 It has become increasingly difficult to answer these questions with some degree of certainty, as well as to recognize constants and methods typical of this new poetry.
-The conference TwentyTwenty: Interpreting 21st Century Poetry will address these topics, in a moment when the forces for the renewal of poetry are as active as difficult to describe.
+The conference TwentyTwenty: Interpreting 21st Century Poetry will address these topics, in a moment when the forces for the renewal are as active as difficult to describe.

 - Evaluations of the poetry of the last twenty years – Analysis of the movements and trends of Italian and European poetic writing.